Center for Open Science

 The organization began with work in reproducibility of psychology research, with the large-scale initiative Reproducibility Project: Psychology.
 A second reproducibility project for cancer biology research has also been started through a partnership with Science Exchange.
 In March 2017, the Center published a detailed strategic plan.
 Brian Nosek posted a letter outlining the history of the Center and future directions.

+In 2020, the Center received a grant from Fast Grants to promote the publication of COVID-19 research on the platform.